SERENDIPITOUS THOUGHT FOR THE DAY

 The GameStop Short Squeeze (2021).
 A group of retail investors on Reddit, spurred by online discussions, bought shares of GameStop, a struggling video game retailer, heavily shorted by hedge funds.
 This unexpected buying pressure caused the stock price to skyrocket, leading to massive losses for hedge funds and windfalls for some retail investors.
 This was another case of gambling – financial gambling – some won, others lost.

 There are more examples of how unexpected events can have a profound impact on the financial world.
-While financial serendipity can be a powerful force, it's important to remember that it's not a reliable strategy for everyone.
+While financial serendipity can be a powerful force, it’s important to remember that it’s not a reliable strategy.
 Building wealth through sound financial planning, hard work, and sagacious investment decisions is the most sustainable path to success.

 # # #